PGBFDH18/ludo-console-game-oo/docs/UserStories.md

 If you have two of your pieces on that same position you block the path for other players.

 Once all your pieces are in the middle circle you've won.

+When you've gone a complete lap around the game board you'll have to move towards the center with even dice throws.